WebAssembly/spec/spectec/test-prose/TEST.md

   a.
 Execute the instruction (BR l').

 Step_pure/frame
-1. Let f be the current frame.
+1. Let (FRAME_ n { f }) be the current FRAME_ context.
-2. Let n be the arity of f.
+2. Assert: Due to validation, there are at least n values on the top of the stack.
 3. Assert: Due to validation, there are at least n values on the top of the stack.
-4. Assert: Due to validation, there are at least n values on the top of the stack.
-5. Pop the values val^n from the stack.
+4. Pop the values val^n from the stack.
-6. Assert: Due to validation, a frame is now on the top of the stack.
+5. Assert: Due to validation, the first non-value entry of the stack is a FRAME_.
-7. Pop the current frame from the stack.
+6. Pop the current FRAME_ context from the stack.
-8. Push the values val^n to the stack.
+7. Push the values val^n to the stack.

 Step_pure/return
-1. Pop all values val* from the top of the stack.
-2. If the top of the stack is a FRAME_, then:
+1. If the first non-value entry of the stack is a FRAME_, then:
   a.
-Push the values val* to the stack.
+Let (FRAME_ n { f }) be the current FRAME_ context.
   b.
-Let f be the current frame.
+Assert: Due to validation, there are at least n values on the top of the stack.
   c.
-Let n be the arity of f.
+Pop the values val^n from the stack.
   d.
-Assert: Due to validation, there are at least n values on the top of the stack.
+Pop all values val'* from the top of the stack.
   e.
-Pop the values val^n from the stack.
+Pop the current FRAME_ context from the stack.
   f.
-Pop all values val'* from the top of the stack.
-  g.
-Pop the current frame from the stack.
-  h.
 Push the values val^n to the stack.
-3. Else if the top of the stack is a LABEL_, then:
+2. Else if the first non-value entry of the stack is a LABEL_, then:
   a.
-Push the values val* to the stack.
+Pop all values val* from the top of the stack.
   b.
-Pop all values val* from the top of the stack.
+Pop the current LABEL_ context from the stack.
   c.
-Pop the current label from the stack.
+Push the values val* to the stack.
   d.
-Push the values val* to the stack.
-  e.
 Execute the instruction RETURN.

 Step_pure/unop t unop
 1. Assert: Due to validation, a value of value type valtype_0 is on the top of the stack.